corona-warn-app/cwa-app-ios/CONTRIBUTING.md

 ## Contributing Code

-You are welcome to contribute code in order to fix a bug or to implement a new feature.
+You are welcome to contribute code in order to fix a bug or to implement a new feature that is logged as an issue.

+Only start working on the Pull Request after the team assigned the issue to you to avoid unnecessary efforts.

 The following rule governs code contributions: